Dungeonquest: Description

-The object of this game for 1–4 players game is to enter the ruins of Dragonfire Castle at dawn when the castle's guardian dragon falls asleep, navigate a labyrinth to the dragon's hoard at the center of the castle, and exit the castle.
+The objective of this game for 1–4 players game is to enter the ruins of Dragonfire Castle at dawn when the castle's guardian dragon falls asleep, navigate a labyrinth to the dragon's hoard at the center of the castle, and exit the castle.
 The game ends at sunset; any characters still in the castle at that point are automatically killed by the dragon.
 The player who successfully escapes from the castle with the largest amount of treasure is the winner.

 Components

 The Games Workshop version of the game includes: